logseq/docs/db-version.md

 A new tag can have properties on its own page.
 By default the `Description` property is available for adding a description and `Hide from node` is available to hide the new tag on tagged nodes that float to the far right.

+### Create Tags

+Ways to create tags:
+* Open search and type `#NAME` where `NAME` is the new tag name.
+* In any block including a page name, type `#NAME` and press `Enter`.
+The tag floats to the right of the block.
+* In a block type `#NAME` and press `Cmd-Enter`.
+An inline tag is created.
+* Paste text in a block that includes `#NAME`.
+An inline tag is created for tag `NAME`.
+* Configure a `Node` property type to have a new tag config.
+* Configure a new tag to have a `Parent`, the new `Parent` value becomes a tag.
+* In a block type `#NAME` and press `Esc`.
+An inline tag is created.
+Not recommended as it doesn't work for all use cases.

 ### Parent Tags

 New tags can have a parent tag, defaulting to `Root Tag` when none is specified.
 Allowing new tags to be related to each other as a parent to child is useful as it allows tags to organized in a hierarchy.
-This is similar to directories on your computer or the previous namespace feature.
+This is similar to directories on your computer.
 When a new tag is used as a parent, you can see the tag hierarchy under it by navigating to the tag's page and seeing a `Children` section.

 A powerful feature of using a parent tag is that the new tag inherits the properties from its parent.
 For example, if we created a new `#Actor`, made its parent `#Person` from above and gave it an additional `actedIn` property. `#Actor` would display 3 properties when used, with two coming from the parent: `lastName`, `birthday` and `actedIn`.